nbeaver/python-cgi-example/README.rst

 Motivation
 ----------

-Most tutorials for python CGI scripts I have found have flaws such as:
+Most tutorials for Python CGI scripts I have found have techical flaws such as:

-- Requiring installation of a web server like ``apache`` instead of just serving from a local directory using python's ``SimpleHTTPServer``.
+- Requiring installation of a web server like ``apache`` instead of just serving from a local directory using Python's ``SimpleHTTPServer``.

 - Requiring write access to directories like ``/var/www/cgi-bin/``.

-- Not opening the browser to the correct page when the server is started.
+- Not opening the browser to the correct page when the server starts.

+- Not storing the cgi script in a separate directory from the server source code.

+- Not providing the code in a convenient bundle to download, run, and modify.

+as well as pedagogical flaws such as:

-- Not separating the HTTP header and the HTML.
+- Not distinguishing the HTTP header from the HTML.

 - Sending plain text instead of HTML.

-- Sending a static string instead of dynamic output.
+- Sending static HTML instead of dynamic output.

-- Using examples that could be done client-side with Javascript.
+- Sending dynamic output that could be done entirely client-side.

-This is an example of a simple hit counter that writes to a file on disk to store the count.
+The included `CGI script`_ is a simple hit counter that writes to a file on disk to store the count.

+.. _CGI script: cgi-bin/hit-counter.py

-(Not that this is a pedagogical exercise, and is not the best way to implement a hit counter in general.)
+.. note:: This is a pedagogical exercise, and is not the best way to implement a hit counter in general.